Do You Get the Hint? Benchmarking LLMs on the Board Game Concept: Related Work

-In order to be successful in such games, being able to estimate mental states of other players (such as their knowledge, beliefs, or desires), known as Theory of Mind (ToM), is important.
-While \citet{kosinski2024evaluating} observes that these skills are improving with newer and larger LLMs, \citet{akata2025playing} find that LLMs often fail in game settings where cooperation with other players is required, suggesting that ToM understanding of other players is limited.
-Similarly, \citet{li2023theory} find long contexts and hallucinations are barriers to ToM in LLMs for multi-agent collaboration in text games. \citet{agashe2023llm} show that LLMs "perform well in multi-agent coordination settings where decision-making primarily relies on environmental variables but face challenges in scenarios requiring active consideration of partners’ beliefs and intentions".\\
+In order to be successful in such games, being able to estimate mental states of other players (such as their knowledge, beliefs, or desires), i.e., ToM, is important.
+While \citet{kosinski2024evaluating} observes that these skills are improving with newer and larger LLMs, \citet{akata2025playing} find that LLMs often fail in game settings where cooperation with other players is required, suggesting that ToM of other players is limited.
+Similarly, \citet{li2023theory} find long contexts and hallucinations are barriers to ToM in LLMs for multi-agent collaboration in text games.
+Additionally, \citet{agashe2023llm} show that LLMs "perform well in multi-agent coordination settings where decision-making primarily relies on environmental variables but face challenges in scenarios requiring active consideration of partners’ beliefs and intentions".\\ Concept adds to this line of research by presenting the task both as a static challenge and a dynamic one, bridging the gap between the two usually separate methodologies.
+In the static setting, we present the final set of clues, whereas in the dynamic setting we update the clues iteratively.
+Additionally, our setup allows us to compare LLM performance directly to a human baseline, which is often not possible for other games.
+Moreover, whereas the majority of benchmarks and games are focused on English, our benchmark covers several languages, allowing us to assess abductive reasoning in a genuinely multilingual setting.
+The core challenge in Concept, inferring the most plausible answer given ambiguous/ incomplete set of hints, has been tackled before in a multimodal approach (e.g., `Guess The Build' and `Pictionary'), but to the best of our knowledge not in a \textbf{single-modal} and \textbf{multilingual} setting.
+This makes the task more straightforward, and aligns the task representation more with the LLMs' pre-training data.